Trout are one of the most common species of fish on earth. You can catch trout just about anywhere.

-So, they’re often found in moving water.
-There they will wait in current breaks and ambush their food.
+They’re often found in moving water where they will wait in current breaks and ambush their food.

-In this article, we’ll focus on trout in freshwater streams, rivers and smaller lakes.
+In this article, we’ll focus on trout in streams, rivers and smaller lakes.

 Trout are more likely to be found in wooded areas with a large abundance of insects.
 It’s these insects that will provide much of the food that these trout eat in their early years.